Are you contemplating studying law in the university or already a law student and wondering what is it about this profession?

 It’s common for law students to study historical events and laws that are considered outdated or abolished.
 It’s just part of the trade.
 You have to know what you need to know and what you don’t have to know.

-The legal profession is still an honorable profession.
+The legal profession is still an honourable profession.
 However, you deserve to have a picture of what it’s like in the present and the future.
 Which of these points interest you the most?
 Let us know in the comment section.
 If you are yet to subscribe to After School Africa, now is a good time to subscribe.
 Until next time, YOUR SUCCESS MATTERS!!